steveklabnik/doxidize/docs/api/examples.md

-# `examples`
+# module `examples`

 Examples of rendering

 This module and its submodules are purely for show.
 Check out each type of item and see how Doxidize decides to render them!